Dead Cert (1974 film)

 Dead Cert is a 1974 British crime thriller film directed by Tony Richardson and starring Scott Antony, Judi Dench and Michael Williams.
-It was written by ex-jockey and Daily Telegraph racing correspondent Lord John Oaksey and Richardson, adaptated from the 1962 novel of the same name by Dick Francis.
+It was written by ex-jockey and Daily Telegraph racing correspondent Lord John Oaksey and Richardson, adapted from the 1962 novel of the same name by Dick Francis.
 Oaksey was also technical advisor and a riding double in the film.

 Plot

-Alan York is stunned when his dear friend, skilled jockey Bill Davidson is killed during a simple steeplechase.
+Alan York is stunned when his dear friend, skilled jockey Bill Davidson, is killed during a simple steeplechase.
 Convinced Davidson's death was no accident, York begins an investigation with a suspicion that Davidson's racehorse, Admiral, was drugged in a murderous act of sabotage.
 Assisting him as he delves into this world of high stakes, horses and gambling is Davidson's devoted widow, Laura.

 Cast

 The horse Admiral was played by the three-day eventing champion Cornishman V, the same horse that played Arizona Pie in International Velvet.